Fuel (band): Sunburn and Something like Human (1998–2001)

 In 2000, Fuel returned with their second album, Something Like Human, featuring the single "Hemorrhage (In My Hands)" which was No. 1 for 12 weeks on the U.S. Modern Rock Tracks chart.
 The single was also named Billboard's No. 5 Rock Song of the Decade according to their Best of the 2000s Rock Songs chart.
 In 2013 "Hemorrhage (In My Hands)" became the No. 6 Alternative Rock song of the past 25 years according to Billboard's Alternative Chart 25th Anniversary: Top 100 Songs.
 Something Like Human peaked at No. 17 on the Billboard 200 and was certified Double Platinum by the RIAA on September 25, 2001.

-The group's third album, Natural Selection, named after Darwinian theory, was released in September 2003 and debuted at No. 15 on the U.S. Billboard charts.
-The extended lag time between Something Like Human and Natural Selection was due to legal problems and lead singer Scallions having to recover from surgery to repair a deviated septum he suffered from an on-stage collision with Bell.
-The album spawned the hit "Falls on Me", which hit No. 9 and No. 11 on the Mainstream Rock Tracks and the Modern Rock Tracks charts, and reaching No. 13 and No. 17 on the Mainstream Top 40 and Adult Top 40 charts, peaking at No. 52 on the U.S. Billboard Hot 100.
-The album was nominated for a Grammy Award in 2004 for best engineered album, and the band contributed the song "Won't Back Down" to the Daredevil soundtrack earlier in the year.
-They released their greatest hits album The Best of Fuel on December 13, 2005.
-Their song "Quarter" was featured in the games Need for Speed: Underground, NFL Street, and NASCAR Thunder 2004.
+Natural Selection, line-up changes and Angels & Devils (2002–2007)

-Line-up changes and Angels & Devils (2004–2007)
+In 2002, prior to the recording of their third studio album, Scallions underwent vocal cord surgery.
+He reportedly had to relearn how to sing entirely post-surgery, with Miller later alleging that Scallions was lip syncing while on tour to compensate.
+The album, Natural Selection was released in 2003.
+Its lead single, "Falls On Me", was the band's final song to chart on the Billboard Hot 100, peaking at number 52, as well as their final song to chart internationally.
+The album peaked at number 15 on the Billboard 200 and sold 71,000 copies in its first week.
+According to Brett Scallions, Natural Selection went gold shortly after its release, and possibly even went platinum by today.
+However, to this day, Natural Selection has not been certified gold by the RIAA.

-After disagreements (both public and private), drummer Kevin Miller was dismissed from the band in 2004.
+Drummer Kevin Miller was dismissed from the band in 2004.
 On February 7, 2006, Fuel announced through their website singer Brett Scallions had left the band.
 Fuel had already laid the instrumental tracks for their fourth album and soon began auditioning singers so the band could move forward.
 Abercrombie and Bell took notice of American Idol contestant Chris Daughtry, after he performed "Hemorrhage (In My Hands)" on the show.
 The single achieved the iTunes Top 10 download list, remaining a number of days and sparking interest in other Fuel songs, which began to appear on the iTunes Top 100 download chart.
 On March 3, 2006, American Idol judge Randy Jackson stated in an interview Daughtry had been offered the opportunity to become Fuel's new lead singer.
 Fuel confirmed their interest on their official website as well as interviews appearing on CNN Entertainment Tonight.
 On May 11, 2006, Abercrombie and Bell appeared on the TV show Extra to officially offer Daughtry the job.
-However, though flattered, Daughtry turned down this offer.
+However, though "flattered", Daughtry turned down this offer to pursue a solo career.
 By this time also, Tommy Stewart, formerly of Godsmack, was named on Fuel's Myspace page as Fuel's drummer.